thaysom22/gitpod-full-template-dec2020/README.md

 * Would like to try incorportating use of window.localStorage and window.sessionStorage APIs (proabably to store user high scores across multiple game instances )
 * Use npm package for css post-processing (auto prefixing for older broswer compatibility)
 * I need more practice with unit testing.
 Writing meaningful and effective tests BEFORE writing code to try to pass those tests (a TDD workflow).
 I found during this project that trying to write tests before coding and having a clear idea of what the architecture and implemenation details of my program would be, was very difficult and time consuming.
 I ended up writing most tests POST implementation which was helpful to review my implementation choices - refactor if necessary - and to learn about unit test syntax, but I did not feel that this became integrated into my workflow and an effective tool to improve my code quality.
+* When post-processing .css file after it has been compiled from scss, any changes are lost if changes to scss need to be made and css is recompiled.
+Is there a way to keep post-processing / post-editing when re-compiling?

 ## 7. Acknowledgements and Credits